 DDT 1613.
-ARCHITECTURAL DESIGN I. Presentation and application of architectural drafting room standards.
-(Lecture, 1 hr; Lab, 4 hrs) Prerequisites: DDT 1114, DDT 1213.
+ARCHITECTURAL DESIGN I. This course is a study and development of architectural design principles for a residential structure.
+(Lecture, 1 hr.; Lab, 4 hrs.)
+Prerequisites: DDT 1114, DDT 1313

-DDT 2213.
-STRUCTURAL DRAFTING II.
-Study of the miscellaneous areas of structural drafting including stairs, handrails and cage ladders.
-Lecture, 1 hr; Lab, 4 hrs)
+DDT 2153.
+CIVIL PLANNING AND DESIGN.
+This course deals with the development of civil planning and design processes.
+(Lecture, 1 hr.; Lab, 4 hrs.)